GalSim-developers/GalSim/README.rst

 GalSim is open-source software for simulating images of astronomical objects (stars, galaxies) in a variety of ways.
-The bulk of the calculations are carried out in C++, and the user interface is in python.
-In addition, the code can operate directly on "config" files, for those users who prefer not to work in python.
+The bulk of the calculations are carried out in C++, and the user interface is in Python.
+In addition, the code can operate directly on "config" files, for those users who prefer not to work in Python.
 The impetus for the software package was a weak lensing community data challenge, called GREAT3:

     http://great3challenge.info/